palet-global/palma.py/README.md

 ## Hugging Face Setup

-To run `Palma.py` you need to have a Hugging Face account and be login into your account via token.
+To run Palma.py, you need to create (or be logged into) an account on Hugging Face and log in using an access token from your account in your Python environment.

-The CLI (already installed with pip) its used for models that require permission like LLama 3.
+The CLI (already installed with pip) is used for models that require permission like LLama 3.

 Get a token from https://huggingface.co/settings/token

-Then login to Hugging Face in your python enviroment
+Then log into Hugging Face in your Python enviroment

 ```bash
 # enter virtual enviroment